Inflammatory diseases in women. Causes of inflammation of the appendages

 • Gonnococci, chlamydia, E. coli, gonorrhea, which can get inside a woman with sperm.

 • Improper use of antibiotics and other antimicrobial drugs.
-If you do not follow the instructions for taking these drugs, then you can cause an inflammatory process yourself;
+If you do not follow the instructions for taking these drugs, you can cause an inflammatory process yourself;

 • Violation of hygiene rules;

-• unbalanced diet;
+• Unbalanced diet;

-• psychological trauma;
+• Psychological trauma;

-• Constant, random change of partners.
+• Constant, chaotic change of partners.

 Types of inflammation